UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Yes, pending pre-authorization.
 There is a process to pre-approve the courses that you plan to take for transfer of credits back to UMass Lowell.
 You must file paperwork with the study abroad advisor to get your coursework approved prior to your departure.
 Your grade must be a grade of C- or better in order to receive credit for the course.* You may not take courses as Pass/Fail for credit.
 In the event you need to change a course once you have arrived at the host institution, you should contact the study abroad advisor to help you with the petition process before the start of your semester.
 Otherwise, the coursework would have to be evaluated upon your return.

-*This guideline may differ for students in the College of Management and the School of Health and Environment.
+*This guideline may differ for students in the Manning School of Business and the College of Health Sciences.

 If you are eligible for financial aid while attending UMass Lowell, you may also be able to receive financial aid from UMass Lowell in order to study abroad.
 You are considered to still be a student of the university, while you are a full-time student abroad and are therefore eligible to apply for and receive financial aid.
-If you would like to meet with someone in the Financial Aid Office to discuss your individual needs and financial aid package contact:
+If you would like to meet with someone in the Financial Aid Office to discuss your individual needs and financial aid package contact The Solution Center.

 Any UMass Lowell student can study abroad with proper approvals.
 The GPA requirements vary widely for each study abroad program.
 Most study abroad programs have a minimum requirement of a 2.5 to a 3.0 cumulative GPA.
 In addition, most programs require you to be in good academic and disciplinary standing.
 Do as well as possible in your courses at UMass Lowell so you will be eligible for the study abroad program of your choice.

 Not necessarily.
 It all depends on the program you choose.
 There are programs available in a large range of costs.